-Policy on Use of Hot Bead Sterilizers and 'Tips Only' Technique
+Policy on Use of Glass (Hot) Bead Sterilizers and 'Tips Only' Technique

 The policy below describes the use of glass bead ('hot bead') sterilizers and tips only technique in rodent and avian survival surgery.
+Glass bead sterilizers may not be used as a primary method of instrument sterilization for survival surgery; instruments used for survival surgery must be sterilized using another method before use of a hot bead sterilizer in a survival surgery session.\

-CDC's Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008 (updated 2019) states, in part, regarding the use of these units: "the FDA believes there is a risk of infection with this device because of potential failure to sterilize dental instruments and their use should be discontinued until the device has received FDA clearance."
+CDC's Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008 (updated 2024) states, regarding the use of glass bead sterilizer units: "the FDA believes there is a risk of infection with this device because of potential failure to sterilize dental instruments and their use should be discontinued until the device has received FDA clearance."
 While units that have submitted premarket approval information to FDA continue to be manufactured and used, there is conflicting data regarding their effectiveness for true sterilization.
 This is due, in large part, to variable temperature within the well of glass beads.

-Therefore, glass bead ('hot bead') sterilizers may be used to re-sterilize instrument tips for batch rodent and avian surgical procedures but are not acceptable as an initial method of sterilization.
-Instruments must be initially sterilized by autoclaving, chemical or gas sterilization.
-These sterilizers may also be used between animals when one set of initially sterilized instruments is used on a group of up to 5 animals, provided the instruments are cleaned of debris prior to insertion in the glass bead well, and the instrument tips have not penetrated any possible contaminated organ (e.g. gastrointestinal tract).
+Therefore, glass (hot) bead sterilizers may be used to re-sterilize instrument tips for batch\\ rodent and avian survival surgical procedures but are not acceptable as a primary method of sterilization.
+Glass bead sterilizers may also be used for survival surgeries that involve inadvertent or minor contamination but must not be used for batch surgeries involving gross contamination (e.g. gastrointestinal surgery).
+For the primary sterilization, all instruments must be sterilized by autoclaving, chemical or gas sterilization.
+Glass bead sterilizers may be used between animals when one set of primary sterilized instruments is used on a group of up to 5 animals, provided the instrument tips have not penetrated any possible contaminated organ (e.g. gastrointestinal tract).

-Use of glass bead sterilization must be described in the approved Animal Use Protocol and must describe use of tips only technique.
+Approval for the use of glass bead sterilization must be secured and the approved procedure must be described in full detail in the approved Animal Use Protocol and must describe use of tips only technique.

-Glass bead sterilizers may only be used in accordance with the specific manufacturer's recommendations.
+The general instructions below notwithstanding, each glass bead sterilizer must be used in accordance with the specific manufacturer's recommendations.
 This includes cleaning and/or replacement of the glass beads.